Godzilla vs. Gigan: Writing

 Disappointed with the critical and commercial reception of Godzilla vs. Hedorah (1971), Tomoyuki Tanaka immediately began thinking about how to take Godzilla back to the golden era of the 1960’s.
-Taking note of the Champion Matsuri Festival Reissue of Ghidorah, the Three-Headed Monster in 1971 and Invasion of Astro-Monster in 1972, which drew in strong attendance of 1,350,000 people (whereas Godzilla vs. Hedorah had 400,000 people), Tanaka felt the best way to reinvigorate Godzilla was not to try new things, but bring back fan-favorite villain King Ghidorah.
+Taking note of the Champion Matsuri Festival Reissue of Ghidorah, the Three-Headed Monster in 1971 and Invasion of Astro-Monster in 1972, which drew in strong attendance of 1,350,000 people, in contrast to Godzilla vs. Hedorahs 400,000, Tanaka felt the best way to reinvigorate Godzilla was not to try new things, but bring back fan-favorite villain King Ghidorah.

-He commissioned both Shinichi Sekizawa and Kaoru Mabuchi, to write different drafts for the next Godzilla film.
-Each of them coming up with their own separate concepts.
+He commissioned both Shinichi Sekizawa and Kaoru Mabuchi, to write different drafts for the next Godzilla film, each of them coming up with their own separate concepts.
 Both writers were given stipulations from Tanaka though to include King Ghidorah and a new monster, Gigan.
 Presumably, someone at the studio also insisted upon the Godzilla Tower, as it appears in both writers’ drafts as well.
 The two drafts were submitted in July 1971.

 Kimura's draft, titled Godzilla vs. The Space Monsters: Earth Destruction Directive (ゴジラ対宇宙怪獣 地球防衛命令, Gojira tai Uchū Kaijū: Chikyū Bōei Meirei) involved Miko, an alien being resembling a large brain, intends to conquer the Earth using King Ghidorah, Gigan, and Megalon (later to be reworked into the main villain in 1973's Godzilla vs. Megalon).
 However Godzilla and Anguirus appear in Tokyo in defense of Earth.
 Miko uses the three space monsters to install his being into a giant statue of Majin Tuol, a fictional Inca god, which has been erected at Tokyo's Science Land.
 Gigan uses the buzzsaw in his chest to cut the statue, causing it to bleed.
 Majin Tuol, now having come to life and inhabiting the statue, allies itself with Godzilla and Anguirus.
 The three Earth monsters defeat the space creatures and Godzilla destroys Miko.
 After the decisive battle, Majin Tuol again turns to stone.

 Sekizawa's pitch, titled King Ghidorah's Great Counterattack! (キングギドラの大逆襲!, Kingu Gidora no Daigyakushū!) or The Return of King Ghidorah, featured Godzilla, Rodan, and Varan in combat with King Ghidorah, Gigan, and a new monster called Mogu.
 Except for its monster cast, this draft was reportedly much closer to the final filmed version of Godzilla vs. Gigan.